WFUSM-BDS/guideline-reproducibility/README.md

 ================

-The goal of guideline-reproducibility is to introduce a method for package management that is necessary for reproducibility when collaborating in R.
+The goal of guideline-reproducibility is to introduce a method for package management that is helpful for reproducibility when collaborating in R.

 <BR>

 ## Motivating Example

-Perhaps the most frustrating part of collaboration in R is due to differences in installed packages in collaborators’ system libraries.
-It is not uncommon for code that runs without error in your R session, to encounter an unusual error on a collaborator’s machine due to package version differences.
+Collaboration in R may become frustrating if differences in installed packages in collaborators’ system libraries cause code to fail.
+It is not uncommon for code that runs without error in your R session, to encounter an error on a collaborator’s machine due to package version differences.
 This can result in time-consuming debugging that takes time away from more important tasks.

 <BR>

 ## renv

-The `renv` package seeks to solve this issue by creating separate a project library for all packages that are installed and used in your project’s code. `renv` stores metadata for each package in a lockfile that can be shared and will allow others to install the same package versions into their project library.
+The `renv` package can solve this issue by creating separate a project library for all packages that are installed and used in your project’s code. `renv` stores metadata for each package in a lockfile that can be shared and will allow others to install the same package versions into their project library.
+Since the library is project-specific, you won’t have to worry about `renv` messing with your global library of packages.

 <BR>